Canvas: Spring Semester Reminders

 Seating Charts and Attendance

 Instructors have been asked to try to maintain a seating chart and take attendance in all courses in order to assist with COVID contact tracing.
-Printable seating chart templates have been uploaded for many of the campus classrooms and can be accessed here.
+Printable seating chart templates have been uploaded for many of the campus classrooms.

 Additionally, Canvas has a simple attendance tool that may be of help.
 The attendance tool is very basic (you can mark students present, absent, or late), but it DOES have the option to create a seating chart.
 Taking attendance in a large enrollment course is always a challenge.
 Here are some tips to help: